joyeusenoelle/GuideToMastodon/README.md

 ## How is it not like either of those; or, What are the Local and Federated Timelines?

-Mastodon has two additional timelines that you can view: the Local timeline and the Federated timeline.
+:bangbang: Mastodon has two additional timelines that you can view: the Local timeline and the Federated timeline.

 The Local timeline is every post with a public status posted by users on your instance, with the exception of replies.
 (A reply is any toot posted in response to another toot - NOT any toot that simply mentions another user!)